 This can also be served iced by pouring the chai latte and espresso over ice for a refreshing cold drink.

-There are many ways to customize a chai latte or dirty chai to suit your preferences.
+There are many ways to customize a chai latte vs dirty chai to suit your preferences.
 Here are some popular variations:

 1. Iced Chai Latte and Iced Dirty Chai